automatecloud/lacework-trial/README.md

 # Lacework Trial

+You plan to do a trail of Lacework?
+Great!
 This repository helps you to quickly find the necessary information for a successful Lacework trial.
+The target is to have a full overview of all the Lacework use cases including instructions how to configure and test them.

+# How to start?

+To not get lost first of all we recommend to [Go to Real Cool Heading section](#getting-started-with-lacework)

+# Use Cases

 # Architecture Overview
 ![Architecture](architecture.png "Lacework Architecture")